hem0161/hem0161/README.md

 - 👋 Hi, I’m @hem0161
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning more about development!
-- 🌱 I’m currently learning Java/SQL database tie in
+- 🌱 I’m currently learning how to become an actual software engineer!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 hem0161/hem0161 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.